Pearl Harbor: Nineteenth century

-During the early nineteenth century, Pearl Harbor was not used for large ships due to its shallow entrance.
+During the early nineteenth century, Pearl Harbor was not used for large ships because of its shallow entrance.
 The United States' interest in the Hawaiian Islands grew as a result of its whaling, shipping and trading activity in the Pacific.
 As early as 1820, an "Agent of the United States for Commerce and Seamen" was appointed to look after American business in the Port of Honolulu.
 These commercial ties to the American continent were accompanied by the work of the American Board of Commissioners for Foreign Missions.
 American missionaries and their families became an integral part of the Hawaiian political body.

 Throughout the 1820s and 1830s, many American warships visited Honolulu.
 In most cases, the commanding officers carried letters from the U.S. Government giving advice on governmental affairs and of the relations of the island nation with foreign powers.
 In 1841, the newspaper Polynesian, printed in Honolulu, advocated that the U.S. establish a naval base in Hawaii for the protection of American citizens engaged in the whaling industry.
-The British Hawaiian Minister of Foreign Affairs Robert Crichton Wyllie, remarked in 1840 that "... my opinion is that the tide of events rushes on to annexation to the United States."
+The British Hawaiian Minister of Foreign Affairs Robert Crichton Wyllie, remarked in 1840 that, "... my opinion is that the tide of events rushes on to annexation to the United States."

-From the conclusion of the Civil War, to the purchase of Alaska, to the increased importance of the Pacific states, the projected trade with countries in Asia and the desire for a duty-free market for Hawaiian staples, Hawaiian trade expanded.
+After the conclusion of the Civil War and the American purchase of Alaska, both the increased world importance of the Pacific states and the presence of exporters seeking a duty-free market for Hawaiian staples in Asian countries caused Hawaiian trade to expand.
 In 1865, the North Pacific Squadron was formed to embrace the western coast and Hawaii.
-Lackawanna in the following year was assigned to cruise among the islands, "a locality of great and increasing interest and importance."
+Lackawanna in the following year was assigned to cruise among the islands, "a locality of great and increasing interest and importance".
 This vessel surveyed the Northwestern Hawaiian Islands toward Japan.
 As a result, the United States claimed Midway Island.
 The Secretary of the Navy was able to write in his annual report of 1868, that in November 1867, 42 American flags flew over whaleships and merchant vessels in Honolulu to only six of other nations.
 This increased activity caused the permanent assignment of at least one warship to Hawaiian waters.
 It also praised Midway Island as possessing a harbor surpassing Honolulu's.
 In the following year, Congress approved an appropriation of $50,000 on March 1, 1869, to deepen the approaches to this harbor.